MicrosoftDocs/edge-developer/microsoft-edge/visual-studio-code/microsoft-edge-devtools-extension.md

 * Attach to a running instance of Microsoft Edge.
 * Open a new instance of Microsoft Edge inside Visual Studio Code.

 Each mode requires you to serve your web application from a local web server, which is started from either a Visual Studio Code task or from the command line.
-Use the URL parameter to tell Visual Studio Code which URL to open.
+Use the URL parameter inside the `launch.json` file to tell Visual Studio Code which URL to open.

 ### Open a new browser instance

-1. On the Activity Bar, choose **Microsoft Edge Tools** to open MICROSOFT EDGE TOOLS: TARGETS.
+1. On the Activity Bar, choose **Microsoft Edge Tools** to open the Microsoft Edge Tools: Targets panel.

-1. On the MICROSOFT EDGE TOOLS: TARGETS panel, choose **Launch Instance**.
+1. On the Microsoft Edge Tools: Targets panel, choose **Launch Instance**.
 Microsoft Edge opens displaying a default page with guidance for more information.
 Also, the DevTools panel opens in Visual Studio Code.

     :::image type="complex" source="./media/edge-devtools-for-vscode-targets-launch.png" alt-text="Microsoft Edge and DevTools panel open in Visual Studio Code" lightbox="./media/edge-devtools-for-vscode-targets-launch.png":::
        Microsoft Edge and DevTools panel open in Visual Studio Code